Godvey/Godvey.github.io/_pages/about.md

     <div class="bio-column">
       <div class="section-title">Biography</div>
       <div class="bio-text">
-        Dr. Wei Yu is an Assistant Professor at the Faculty of Data Science, City University of Macau.
-His research interests primarily focus on <b>UAV swarm coordination</b>, <b>robust and nonlinear control theory</b>, and autonomous navigation in complex environments.
-Prior to his current appointment, he conducted postdoctoral research at the <b>Oxford Robotics Institute, University of Oxford</b>.
+        Dr. Wei Yu is an <b>Assistant Professor</b> in the Faculty of Data Science at the <b>City University of Macau</b>.
+He specializes in the fields of autonomous systems and control theory, with a primary research focus on <b>UAV swarm coordination</b>, <b>robust and nonlinear control</b>, and <b>multi-agent formation reconfiguration</b> in constrained environments.
+        <br><br>
+        Prior to his current appointment, he served as a <b>Postdoctoral Research Associate</b> at the <b>Oxford Robotics Institute, University of Oxford</b>.
+His academic work emphasizes bridging the gap between advanced control frameworks and practical robotics implementation, ensuring safety and mission efficiency in complex aerial scenarios.
       </div>
     </div>
   </div>